We got to try the game at E3 2019, so read our hands-on preview to find out more.

 There are other specific London perks, and the devs have gone all in to recreate the city as accurately as possible.
 That comes right down to music too, thanks in part to a collaboration with Stormzy, of all people.

-The grime artist will appear in-game with his own mission - Fall On My Enemies - and has also recorded a whole music video for Rainfall within the Watch Dogs game engine.
+The grime artist appears in-game with his own mission - Fall On My Enemies - and has also recorded a whole music video for Rainfall within the Watch Dogs game engine.

 Will there be Watch Dogs: Legion DLC?